nodejs/nodejs.org/pages/en/blog/video/bryan-cantrill-instrumenting-the-real-time-web.md

 ---
+date: '2012-05-08T17:00:34.000Z'
+category: video
 title: 'Bryan Cantrill: Instrumenting the Real Time Web'
+layout: blog-post.hbs
 author: Isaac Schlueter
-date: 2012-05-08T17:00:34.000Z
-status: publish
-category: video
-slug: bryan-cantrill-instrumenting-the-real-time-web
-layout: blog-post.hbs
 ---

 Bryan Cantrill, VP of Engineering at Joyent, describes the challenges of instrumenting a distributed, dynamic, highly virtualized system -- and what their experiences taught them about the problem, the technologies used to tackle it, and promising approaches.